JoshhhBailey/VFX_Chess/README.md

   - [Team](#team)

 ## Overview
 A visual overhaul of the traditional game of Chess.
-Designed with the intention of providing casual players with a more visual appealing experience.
+Designed with the intention of providing casual players with a more visually appealing experience.
 Originally inspired by <i>Wizard's Chess</i>.

 [![Video](vfxchess-screenshot.png)](https://youtu.be/eFn2MW85254)